mdub/clamp/README.markdown

 The suffix "`_list`" is appended to the default attribute name for greedy parameters; in this case, an attribute called "`file_list`" would be generated.

-### Parameters from the environment

-Optional parameters can have values given from the environment the same way options can.

-    parameter "[EXAMPLE]", "This is an example", :environment_variable => "EXAMPLE"

-The above means that in the absence of a value on the command line, Clamp will check for `EXAMPLE` in the environment.
-This lets you do:

-    % export EXAMPLE="hello"
-    % ./mycommand

 Parsing and validation of options and parameters
 ------------------------------------------------